HumanCellAtlas/metadata-schema/docs/structure.md

 The primary motivations for the HCA metadata entity model are to:

-1. handle transitions between biomaterial and file entities
+1. Handle transitions between biomaterial and file entities
-1. enable independent versioning of schemas representing different entities
+1. Enable independent versioning of schemas representing different entities
-1. support modeling of future sample and experiment types easily and without needing to drastically alter the current entity model
+1. Support modeling of future sample and experiment types easily and without needing to drastically alter the current entity model

 ### Entities